dbx 1BX Dynamic Range Expander

 Legacy & Evolution

 The 1BX became a go-to tool in hi-fi systems and small studios, offering an effective way to add life back into compressed recordings.
-Especially popular for tape decks and FM tuners, it introduced the concept of “uncompression” in a simple, hardware-friendly form.
+Especially popular for tape decks and FM tuners, it helped popularize the whole idea of "uncompression" as a dedicated process rather than a side effect of broader dynamics treatment.

 Key Specs